mohsinhassan618/oceansapart/readme.md

 ### Settings/Configurations
 - Install/Activate the theme Oceans Apart
 - Enable ACF Plugin
-- Import the Fields Group
+- Import the ACF Fields
 - Create a page and set page template to Oceans Apart Task
 - Add/edit the Oceans Apart Fields at the page bottom (on-page edit screen)
 - That's all